 Your toddler is starting throw tantrums, and being defiant about sleep and asserting himself.

 The 18 Month Sleep Regression in a nut shell:

 Toddlers begin to cut their canines around 18 months and this affects sleep Toddlers at 1 1/2 years are gaining a sense of independence and learning to assert themselves.
 Pushing boundaries and resisting – including going to bed or napping – is part of this phase of mental development.

 At this age, your child is also learning about defiance by reacting to the daily routine and your requests oppositional.
 This is where setting clear boundaries and limits will nip stubborn behavior about naps & bedtime.

 Read more about the 18 month sleep regression (which sometimes is also called the 20 month sleep regression).

-When It’s Your Kid Waking Up Too Early…
+When Your Child is Waking Up Too Early…